tmcybers/Run-Process-Scripting-en-Python/README.md

+# Run process

+* Run any process in your sistem with this script.

-# runprocess
+# Usage

-Basic / running / Process/ Script in Python.

-Usage: Running any tipe of process in your system with this script.
+* Running any tipe of process in your system with this script.